 When an SMS text message arrives to an Inbound phone number, it is routed on to a single User as an email message. turboDial never routes the Inbound SMS to multiple Users.

-If you have the Hosted Voice upgrade or the Enhanced Inbound add-on then an Alert will also be generated and displayed to that single User.
+If you have the Hosted Voice upgrade or the Enhanced Inbound add-on then an Alert will also be generated and displayed in the turboDial panel for that single User.
 The alert message can also be displayed on the User’s smartphone.
 Please see Enhanced Inbound SMS screen pops & chat window which describes those additional SMS capabilities.